Castlevania: The Dracula X Chronicles: Rondo of Blood

 The original Rondo of Blood is included as unlockable content and remains largely identical to its PC Engine counterpart.
 As with its remake, the game is given new voice acting in English, a slightly revised script, and the option to listen to the English or Japanese voices.
 For the English dub, the same voice actors are used as in the remake.
 The original intro from Chi no Rondo, spoken in German, is intact and uses the German dub that is also used in the intro video to the remake.
 Stage names in English are identical to those used in the remake.
 However, due to a flaw within the game's programming, the audio does not load correctly to sync with the video, making them run out of sync with each other.

 Also included as a separate unlockable game is Akumajyo Dracula X Peke [sic].
-This mini-game would load on the original Rondo of Blood if the PC Engine did not have the required a Super System 2.0 card.
+This mini-game would load on the original Rondo of Blood if the PC Engine did not have the required Super System 2.0 card.
 All of the Japanese text is translated for the English release.
 The system card requirement message is also removed to tell the player to press "start" to quit the game.